tetration/Simcity_3000_Linux_Installer/README.md

 Warning: In order to install Simciy 3000 (vanilla) or Unlimited you will need to have your legally purchased cdrom or legal backup iso of Simcity 3000/3000 unlimited Linux Edition.
 This program wont provide it or endorse piracy under any circumstances

+Please be aware Simcity 3000 and Simcity 3000 Unlimited for Linux are complete distinct versions of the game.
+If you bought the Windows version you can only run the game on a Windows machine or on a Linux machine through Wine.
+My Python script can only help the people who have the Loki Games Linux Edition of this game.

 # Instructions: